-The clatter of clogs on cobbled streets was an unmistakeable sound of working class life in the industrial north of England.
+The clatter of clogs on cobbled streets was an unmistakable sound of working class life in the industrial north of England.
 In Woodlesford by the 1960s the clogs, which were made of wood, had largely disappeared but there was one place where you could hear them on genuine cobbles, and that was in the station yard at Woodlesford.
-Remarkably most of the cobbles survive today as part of the car park, and the last two pairs of clogs could still be seen and heard there up until the late 1960s.
+Remarkably most of the cobbles survive today as part of the car park, and clogs could still be seen and heard there up until the late 1960s.

 They belonged to brothers Jack and Jake Gibbs, the last in a long line of railway delivery drivers, or carters, who had worked at the station since its opening in 1840.